UNO-CYBR-8420-Team1/CYBR8420-Suricata/Use Cases/Use Case Brainstorming.md

 - Disgruntled Patient
 - Suricata logs

 *Description:* A disgruntled patient that may be upset with the provider or system as a whole causes a Distributed Denial of Service (DDOS) attack that causes legitimate alerts to get missed, system hardware performance issues and alert fatigue due to flood of requests and erroneous data.
+The patient is looking to get even in this malicious way.

 -----
 **Use Case 12: Accessing Suricata**